What's On in the Penistone Area 2026

 Last Sat

 11am to 1pm, St Andrew's church.
 'Bring it along and we'll give it a look.'
-Residents can bring in the hope of repair: clocks, watches, jewellery, tranklements, clothes, radios, plugs, toasters, wooden articles, toys or dolls.
+Bring in the hope of repair by volunteers: clocks, watches, jewellery, tranklements, clothes, radios, plugs, toasters, wooden articles, toys or dolls.
 Also help with computer updates.
-Volunteers will repair things.
-Refreshments available while you wait.
+Refreshments available while you wait, tea/coffee £1, coke £1.
 For more info call Carmen 07391 860 553 or Terry 07936 071 061.
-Penistone Repair Cafe (Facebook) is supported by Penistone Area Team (Fb).
+Penistone Repair Cafe (Email, F'book) is supported by Penistone Area Team (Fb).
+All cash donations gratefully accepted.

 ,, ,, 'Relaxation and Meditation' Monthly,